gideon-ogunbanjo/GEOSKY/readme.md

 Python, Numpy, Pandas, Matplotlib, Seaborn, Sklearn, Math, VScode, Github, Git.

 Inspiration:
 I built this model after reading of the recent heavy rainfall in Nigeria which has displaced more than 3000 people away from their homes.
-I hope to use this model to help the situation in Nigeria.
+I currently do'nt have a dataset with the records of rainfall in Nigeria so i used the one for India!

-Date Created: 28 October 2022
+Date Created: 1 October 2022.

 Contributors:
 Gideon Ogunbanjo.